preetidas60/ProblemsPractice/README.md

-#This repository includes some of practice problems and leetcode problems
+<h1>This repository includes some of practice problems and leetcode problems</h1>